lvml/mpv-plugin-xrandr/README.md

 Normally, you won't need to specify any options.

+## Optional blacklisting refresh rates:

-But you can set the script option "xrandr-blacklist" to a certain refresh rate or to a comma separated list of refresh rates that you don't want to be used at all.
+You can set the script option "xrandr-blacklist" to a certain refresh rate or to a comma separated list of refresh rates that you don't want to be used at all.
 This can be done to address compatibility issues - e.g., when you know that your display can use 25 Hz, but if your computer tries to use that rate, your TV stays black,